howl-editor/howl/site/source/doc/api/ui/styled_text.md

 ### StyledText.for_table (items, columns=nil)

-Creates a new `StyledText` instance holding content laid out as a table.
+Creates and returns a new `StyledText` instance holding content laid out as a table.

 `items` is a table containing rows.
 Each row can either be a cell representing a single column, or a table of cells representing multiple columns.
 Each cell